 Bad habit 2: Staring at your smartphone

-Her recommendation: Throughout the day, take a 20-second screen break every 20 minutes to look at something 20 feet away.
+Her recommendation: Practice the 20-20-20 rule.
+Throughout the day, take a 20-second screen break every 20 minutes to look at something 20 feet away.
 And while you’re in the habit-changing mode, turn off your phone and put the laptop away in the hours leading up to bedtime.
 If you like to play, say, Wordle or return emails late at night, be sure to dim the screen’s brightness.
-You can schedule this to happen automatically using the Night Shift setting on iPhone or Notification Shade on Android.
+You can schedule this to happen automatically using the Night Shift setting on an iPhone or Notification Shade on an Android.

 Bad habit 3: Not wearing sunglasses